Outfit7

-Outfit7 is a Slovenian multinational video game developer, best known as the creator of the Talking Tom & Friends app and media franchise.
+Outfit7 is a Slovenian video game developer, best known as the creator of the Talking Tom & Friends app and media franchise.
 The company was founded by Samo and Iza Login.
 The company operates in 7 studios worldwide and almost exclusively focuses on mobile games related to the Talking Tom & Friends franchise.
 In January 2017, the company was acquired by United Luck Consortium and then sold to Zhejiang Jinke for over $USD 1 billion.
-The company also owns HyperDot Studios.
+The company also owns HyperDot Studios (now Outfit7 Neo) and Moving Eye.

 History

-Founding and early years
+Outfit7

 Outfit7 was founded by Samo and Iza Sia Login, who had studied computer science in college and wanted to get into the mobile app business following the debut of the Apple App Store.
-In 2009, they invested $250,000 (€180,000) with six friends and set up on office in Ljubljana, Slovenia, where they developed some apps.
+In 2009, they invested $250,000 (€180,000) with six friends and set up an office in Ljubljana, Slovenia, where they developed some apps.
 Their first few attempts – a soccer app, a travel guide to Iceland and a "wealth affirmation app" were unsuccessful.
-After six months of attempts, Iza Sia and Samo developed a children's app called Talking Tom Cat, in which an animated cat named Tom would repeat in a "high-pitched helium squeak whatever is spoken into an iPhone’s microphone" along with other reactions to feeding and petting.
+After six months of attempts, Iza Sia and Samo developed a children's app called Talking Tom Cat, in which an animated cat named Tom would repeat in a "high-pitched helium squeak whatever is spoken into an iPhone's microphone" along with other reactions to feeding and petting.